 VWC students and faculty can access online scholarly journals and electronic books through the library's website from both on and off campus.
-Research librarians are available to answer questions and to provide assistance with reference and research work in-person, by phone, text or email.
+Research librarians and library staff provide assistance by phone, text, chat, email, or in person.
 In partnership with faculty, librarians help students develop lifelong learning skills supporting the academic mission of the college.